Starbucks: Nadler-Tushman Analysis Report (Assessment)

 • Recognize that profitability is essential to our future success. (“Starbucks mission statement”, 2007).

 Starbucks’ approach is to saturate an area, as Schultz believes the “Starbucks-everywhere approach cuts down on delivery and management costs, shortens customer lines at individual stores, and increases foot traffic for all the stores in an area” (“Starbucks Corporation, 2003).
-Starbucks is one of the fastest growing companies in the country.
+Starbucks is one of the fastest-growing companies in the country.

 Starbucks sells premium brewed coffee beverages and beans through company-owned and licensed retail outlets.
 Starbucks also sells bakery goods, confections, and coffee equipment and merchandise.
-The retail outlets supply the ambience and the friendly atmosphere that is associated with the brand.
+The retail outlets supply the ambiance and the friendly atmosphere that is associated with the brand.
 This has contributed to the success of the company.
-The coffee market fluctuates in prices and quality, but Starbucks changes blends whenever necessary to keep its quality high.
+The coffee market fluctuates in prices and quality, but Starbucks changes blend whenever necessary to keep its quality high.
 Price is really not a big factor, since Starbucks’ customers are there for the atmosphere and the quality.
-Starbucks’ locations include transportation centers, bookstores and shopping centers.
+Starbucks’ locations include transportation centers, bookstores, and shopping centers.
 They have recently branched into Supermarkets for their beans and ground coffee, and convenience stores with cold beverages.

 Financial Performance